 No customer is going to be loyal toward your business if you ignore their emails.
 If you’re slow to reply, you’re essentially telling customers you don’t care about them.
 Slow replies kill loyalty and lead to poor customer experiences (see the next point).

 Successful companies understand that every customer email is an opportunity to reinforce the brand’s commitment to customers.
-According to Qualtrics, over 50% of customers will walk away after one bad experience.
+According to Qualtrics’ 2025 Consumer Trends Report, 53% of customers will cut their spending after one bad experience.

-Customers today expect fast, efficient replies and the ability for companies to quickly provide answers and resolve issues.
-Making them wait is like putting a “Closed” sign on your customer experience.
+Customers expect timely responses, and making them wait is like putting a “Closed” sign on your customer experience.

-In fact, quick resolution improves customer experience as customers don’t need to wait to get the required assistance.
+In fact, quick customer service resolution improves customer experience as customers don’t need to wait to get the required assistance.

-Every business, ultimately, exists to generate revenue.
-No company can afford to willingly sacrifice revenue due to inefficiency or poor service.
-And data has shown a direct link between quick replies and revenue growth.
+Every business ultimately exists to generate revenue, and no company can afford to sacrifice it due to poor service.
+Data has shown a direct link between quick replies and revenue growth.

 As we’ve already discussed, good and prompt customer service encourages customers to buy again.
 This, in turn, boosts revenue.

-Slow replies are associated with greater churn, poor customer satisfaction, and low levels of retention (see previous points)—all of which are corrosive to revenue growth.
+Slow replies are associated with greater churn, poor customer satisfaction, and low levels of retention — all of which are corrosive to revenue growth.
+Potential customers are also watching how you treat existing ones.

 If you’re providing slow responses to customer emails, you’re leaving money on the table.
 That’s money your competitors are all too happy to take.